-Do the Home Chippers Work?
+Do the Home Wood Chippers Work?

 GardensAll Facebook community members have shared that they really love their home versions.

 I have a small wood chipper.
-It can do branches up 3 inches.
+It can do branches up to 3 inches.
 It cuts them up into small pieces.
 I like it a lot.
-Viola McShannon

 I have one also – love it !
-Ellie Holmes

 My mom used her small chipper to shred leaves.
 Helped them compost faster over the winter.
-Rebecca Maurer-Milota

-Home Chippers are Great for Smaller Gardens
+Home Wood Chippers are Great for Smaller Gardens

 If you mainly have grass and leaves, the smaller versions should suffice, or you can just use your mower attachments.
 If you have a lot of wood like we do being mostly in the woods, you’ll need a mid-to-high end model.

-Our neighbor got a smaller mulcher and they spent the better part of a Saturday and Sunday mulching twigs and very small branches.
+Our neighbor got a smaller chipper and they spent the better part of a Saturday and Sunday mulching twigs and very small branches.
 All that effort ended up with just a small pile that might cover a portion of the average front yard flower bed.

 While we love the idea of making our own mulch out of the felled limbs and branches all around us, we just don’t have the time to spend it all making a little mulch.
-So keep that in mind, that with small mulchers, you’ll be doing a lot of feeding to get enough mulch to cover a garden, especially in the first year.
+Not only that but we also collect our twigs and limbs to use for kindling for our fireplace and burn piles and burn barrel in the garden.